We Put WordPress vs Magento to the Test: Which Is Best for You?

 • One-page checkout

-On the other hand, WordPress also offers a range of ecommerce features – they just don’t come built into the platform.
-Instead, you can easily install the WooCommerce plugin for WordPress, which will help you grow your ecommerce website and drive sales – and you won’t need as much technical knowledge as you would with Magento.
+In a world with WooCommerce plugin for WordPress, which will help you grow your ecommerce website and drive sales – and you won’t need as much technical knowledge as you would with Magento.

 Want more information?
 Check out our WooCommerce Review.